xconnected/llama2/README.md

 - The result shown was produced only with CPU and no GPU support.
 - The language model used is: ```llama-2-7b-chat.Q5_K_S.gguf``` which is only 4.7GB in size

+# Ideas (implemented if I find the time, use case or demand)
+- Selection of additional prompts or crafting prompts on the GUI
+- Selection of additional language model versions on the GUI
+- Reinitialization of the LLM to adjust the context size
+- Inclusion of context from pdf-files
+- Inclusion of context from html-files / url